zyrus118/Idle-Champions/Readme.md

 ## Change Log

+4/10/22
+    Added simple logging to test methods for determining champions max level are actually working.
+    Updated GameSettings and EngineSettings memory structures, for both Steam and EGS.

 4/9/22
     Updated to v425.1 Steam
     Create new shared function library for leveling.
-    Create new methods to determin champions max level.
+    Create new methods to determine champions max level.
     Memory Tree View is now an add on.

 # IC Script Hub